-[api] [cloud] add live compute instance price to container record
+[api] [cloud] add compute instance price to container record

-Add a data structure to the container record that contains:
+Add new fields to the container record that contain:

 - the total cost of a container (if the container is running, the cost up to this point in time)